secretshardul/the-graph-celo/README.md

 ## 5. Caveats and considerations

-1. Alfajores and Baklava testnets are currently unsupported by The Graph.
-Use Ropsten or Rinkeby for test purposes.
-2. Deployed subgraphs can't be renamed or deleted, although they can be updated.
+1. Deployed subgraphs can't be renamed or deleted, although they can be updated.
-3. Subgraphs only support reads/queries.
+2. Subgraphs only support reads/queries.
 You can't send transactions to update the blockchain state.

 ## 6. Futher reading
 - [The Graph documentation](https://thegraph.com/docs/)